Tradeoffs and Comparison Complexity: Introduction

-Our theory not only rationalizes these behavioral phenomena, but also makes progress in organizing a body of evidence documenting their instability and context-dependence.
-Whereas canonical distortions such as probability weighting and hyperbolic discounting are typically modeled as a fixed part of the agent's value function, experiments have shown that they are unstable across choice contexts: for instance, probability weighting is far less pronounced in direct choice between lotteries and certain payments relative to valuation tasks \citep{harbaugh_fourfold_2010,bouchouicha_choice_2023}.
-Relatedly, a long-standing literature has documented inconsistencies between preference elicitation methods \citep[see][for a review]{seidl_preference_2002}.
-These findings pose basic issues for economists hoping to apply insights from behavioral research to a given setting, or to draw inferences from choice data.
-We propose a theory that organizes these findings, which we validate by testing novel predictions on how manipulating tradeoffs can eliminate or even reverse these choice patterns.
+Our approach not only rationalizes known empirical patterns, but also helps organize a body of evidence on their instability across elicitation methods \citep{tversky_anomalies_1990,seidl_preference_2002,harbaugh_fourfold_2010,bouchouicha_choice_2023,imai_meta-analysis_2025,feldman_certain_2024}---findings that pose fundamental issues for economists hoping to apply insights from behavioral research to novel settings, or draw inferences from choice data.
+We propose a theory that rationalizes documented patterns of choice instability, and test its novel predictions on how manipulating tradeoffs can eliminate or even reverse canonical choice patterns.

-Our model builds on a recent stochastic choice literature \citep{natenzon_random_2019,he_moderate_2023,he_random_2023}: in particular, it belongs to a general \textit{moderate utility} class axiomatized in \cite{he_moderate_2023}, wherein binary choice probabilities are a function of the value difference between two options normalized by a distance metric.
-We make two contributions to this literature.
-First, we bring this class of models closer to data by proposing specific distance metrics computable in three choice domains.
-Our measures are characterized by a common set of properties reflecting tradeoff complexity, and in particular respect dominance, unlike existing models in the moderate utility class.
-Second, we bring experimental evidence to bear on this literature by showing that our theory rationalizes a range of documented choice patterns.
+This paper builds on a recent stochastic choice literature \citep{natenzon_random_2019,he_moderate_2024,he_random_2023} studying the moderate utility class, as well as research on more general forms of heteroskedastic noise in lottery choice \citep[e.g.][]{hey_experimental_1995,buschena_generalized_2008,loomes_modelling_2005}.
+We bridge this theoretical framework and recent work on complexity and cognitive foundations by proposing concrete moderate utility specifications that reflect tradeoff complexity, and by using this framework to both organize a body of evidence on canonical regularities and generate novel testable implications.

-Section \ref{SEC:theory} develops the measure of comparison complexity.
-Section \ref{SEC:multinomial} develops the multinomial choice model and studies its behavioral implications.
+Section \ref{SEC:theory} develops our specification of comparison complexity.
+Section \ref{SEC:multinomial} applies the framework to explain empirical regularities in choice and valuation.
 Section \ref{SEC:experiments} describes the experimental tests of the model.
-Section \ref{SEC:IO} discusses our application to strategic firm obfuscation.
-Section \ref{SEC:existing_models} discusses relationships between our theory and existing models, and Section \ref{SEC:conclusion} concludes.
-Appendix \ref{APP:proofs} contains proofs of all results stated in the main text.
+Section \ref{SEC:existing_models} discusses relationships to existing models, and Section \ref{SEC:conclusion} concludes.
+Appendix \ref{APP:proofs} contains proofs of all results in the main text.